willkessler/jupytergraffiti/README.md

 import jupytergraffiti
 ```

-If everything works, you should see the following message (temporarily) displayed in your Jupyter menu bar for 5 seconds before fading out:
+If everything works, you should see the following message displayed in your Jupyter menu bar for 5 seconds, before fading out:

 ![graffiti_loaded](./images/graffiti_loaded.png)

-If you don't see this message apeparing, use `Kernel...
+If you don't see this message appearing, use `Kernel...
 Restart and Clear Output` first, then try running ```import jupytergraffiti``` again.

 ![kernel_restart](./images/kernel_restart.png)

 By default, *Jupyter Graffiti* starts off in *View* mode, ie you can
 only play existing _Graffitis_.
 To create your first _Graffiti_ in a
 Notebook, you will need to switch to *Create* mode.
+Assuming you've
-Execute this in a
+already run `import jupytergraffiti`, you must now execute this in a
 cell by itself:

 ```